ashpradhan01123/CourseProject/README.md

 # CourseProject
-Please install the Educational Web as mentioned below and then overwrite the two python scripts (app.py and model.py) in this repository.
+Please install the Educational Web as mentioned below and then overwrite the two python scripts (app.py and model.py) from this repository.

  EducationalWeb